-There are three members of staff who have been trained to be a part of the Emotional Support Team (EST) at Mountjoy School.
-We liaise with our Assistant Head Teacher: Sarah Helton and class teachers to select the pupils who would benefit from participation in an EST programme.
+We train members of staff to be a part of the Emotional Support Team (EST) at Mountjoy School.
+We liaise with professionals, parents our Assistant Head Teacher Richard Bowskill, SENCO Kate Millican and class teachers support the selection the pupils who would benefit from participation in an EST programme.
 Our role is to plan and deliver a series of enjoyable activities for individuals or small groups that are appropriate for their specific ages and stages of development.
 We aim to provide a supportive and encouraging working atmosphere in which we can address the personal issues that are affecting the emotional and social development of individual pupils.

 Our 30 minute (approximately) sessions take place on a weekly basis over a course of half a term or a term and use games and activities that we have specifically devised for our EST work.
 We ensure that sessions are fun and meaningful for everyone involved.
 Our EST work forms part of our young people’s ongoing personal development and complements the day-to-day work that goes on throughout life in school.